If you’re looking to sell your house or investment property in Connecticut without using a real estate agent, we can help.

 All the major real estate search sites like Realtor.com, Zillow, Yahoo Homes, etc. get data from the MLS.
 Chances are good that when you submit your listing in Connecticut to the MLS, information on your property will end up on most of the major sites within a few days.

 Each of those sites sells ads.
 They’ve got packages that let you pay to enhance your listing, feature it at the top of the search, and a lot of other bells and whistles that might or might not get an interested buyer to buy your property.

 Advertising is a gamble.
-Sometimes open houses in Hartford CT can be a great way to sell a property, and sometimes they’re a waste of time.
+Sometimes open houses in Connecticut can be a great way to sell a property, and sometimes they’re a waste of time.
 Same with newspaper ads, craigslist postings, fancy signs – sometimes they work, and sometimes they don’t.

 To effectively sell your property on your own, you have to market it well.

 Putting up fliers and signs around your neighborhood can generate some calls, and there’s a lot of free websites where you can post information.
 But often just putting up flyers and an open house isn’t enough if your house doesn’t appeal to the average home buyer.